26hzhang/LAVD-RoSeq/README.md

 word embeddings for other languages, which are available [here](http://www.limteng.com/research/2018/05/14/pretrained-word-embeddings.html).

-**Note**: to obtain the main results of Table 3 in "RoSeq: Robust Sequence Labeling", please download
+**Note**: to obtain the main results of Table 3 in "RoSeq: Robust Sequence Labeling", you can download

-- the trained weights from [Box Drive (ckpt)](https://app.box.com/s/vrw92w0rugqp7mtz5oqdmx1wfo0yf7r8) and save them to `./ckpt/` folder.
+- The trained weights from [Box Drive (ckpt)](https://app.box.com/s/vrw92w0rugqp7mtz5oqdmx1wfo0yf7r8) and save them to `./ckpt/` folder.
-- the processed dataset from [Box Drive (data)](https://app.box.com/s/9qoqm6mx1it42chukmyogeb0f2ylgqit) and save them to `./datasets/data/` folder.
+- The processed dataset from [Box Drive (data)](https://app.box.com/s/9qoqm6mx1it42chukmyogeb0f2ylgqit) and save them to `./datasets/data/` folder.

 Then run the following commands.